-This report uses data from the Farm Business Survey of 1805 farms, 147 of which are organic.
-Of the 147 organic farms, 122 are entirely organic; the remaining 25 farms have https://www.gov.uk/government/collections/farm-business-survey some non-organic enterprises or land area.
-A further 21 farms have some organic enterprises but with less than 70% of their UAA being classified as organic, they are considered non-organic in this report.
-Therefore organic enterprises from non-organic farms may be included in the Gross margin analysis section of this report.
+This report uses data from the Farm Business Survey of 1762 farms, 152 of which are organic.
+Of the 152 organic farms; 134 are entirely organic and 18 farms have some non-organic enterprises or land area.
+A further 17 farms have some organic enterprises but with less than 70% of their UAA being classified as organic, they are considered non-organic in this report.
+Therefore organic enterprises from "non-organic" farms may be included in the Gross margin analysis section of this report.
 The distribution of surveyed organic farms by type and region are presented in Table 1 and Table 2.